Wedding ceremonies

 Pronouncement and Kiss:

-Officiant: Forasmuch as ___(Groom)_____ and ___(Bride)_____ have consented together to join their lives in the bonds of matrimony, and in as much as they have exchanged vows, and have given and received rings in the presence of these witnesses; I now pronounce, by the authority vested in me, and in accordance with the laws of the State of ___(State)_____, that they are husband and wife.
+Officiant: Forasmuch as ___(Groom)_____ and ___(Bride)_____ have consented together to join their lives in the bonds of matrimony, and in as much as they have exchanged vows, and have given and received rings in the presence of these witnesses; I now pronounce, by the authority vested in me, and in accordance with the laws of the State of ___(State)_____, that they are now married.

 Officiant: ___(Groom)_____ you may now kiss your Bride.

-(Officiant steps to the side while couple kisses.)
+(Officiant steps to the side while the Couple kisses.)

 Officiant: It is now my pleasure to present Mr. and Mrs. ___________.